Niccolò Massa: Family life

 Massa was the child of Apollonio Massa and Franceschina Danese.
 His parents had six sons and three daughters including himself.
-In 1505, as Massa was still a child, his father passed away from an unknown cause.
+In 1505, as Massa was still a child, his father died from an unknown cause.
 This was followed by the death of his five brothers all before the year 1530, with the last of them, Antonio Massa, passing in 1529.
 Through this, Massa found himself the provider of the house early in his career.
 Sadly, the unfortunate circumstances of his family did not just apply to his brothers, as one of his three sisters was an invalid from childhood.
 She lived with Massa as he was her sole provider and caretaker.
 His two other sisters lived relatively normal lives, and both married, with Massa providing the dowry for both.
 Massa had two sons, a daughter, and a nephew of which he took care.
 Once his career picked up, Massa found himself living a comfortable life.
-He was known to be very proud of his accomplishments as a “self-made man.”
+He was known to be very proud of his accomplishments as a "self-made man."
 In 1548 he married his daughter off to a Venetian family.
 Not but two years later did his daughters husband die.
 Once again Massa was supporting his daughter and his new grandson.
 Despite many family troubles, Massa pursued and thrived in the field of medicine.

 His early work on syphilis

 Niccolò Massa's first publication, Liber de morbo gallico, discussed his work on the disease syphilis.
 He believed that syphilis was a new disease that arose in Italy during the period of time around the Siege of Naples in 1494.
 Syphilis, in his belief, was a sexually transmitted disease primarily.
 The most common way to contract the disease was through sexual intercourse with an infected woman.
 However, he did also believe that the disease could be spread through non-sexual contact and in rare cases spontaneously within the body.
-The symptoms he describes were hard ulcers on the genitalia of the infected and in some cases including fever, pain in one’s extremities, swelling of the groin, hair loss, and varying manifestations on the skin.
+The symptoms he describes were hard ulcers on the genitalia of the infected and in some cases including fever, pain in one's extremities, swelling of the groin, hair loss, and varying manifestations on the skin.
 Finally, in extreme cases the disease was seen to affect the nervous system of the infected.
 He studied the disease in traditional humoral terms.
 He believed the symptoms were caused by cold and dry phlegm within the liver.